Related Research and Policy Resources

 • State reduces the TANF work requirement to 20 hours or less for single parents with children under age 6

-• State offers exemptions and/or extensions of the TANF benefit time limit for women who are pregnant or caring for a child under 6 months of age
+• State offers exemptions and/or extensions of the TANF benefit time limit for recipients who are caring for a child under 6 months of age

 The Temporary Assistance for Needy Families (TANF) program provides cash benefits to eligible, very low-income families.
 State TANF programs have established minimum work requirements and time-limited cash benefits, and have some flexibility in establishing the hours of work required and who is exempt from these requirements.